argareeva/testly/README.md

 ## Dev Installation instructions

 - Create a directory for the project and cd into it
-- Clone the project into this directory (git clone https://github.com/argareeva/testly.git  .)
+- Clone the project into this directory ('git clone https://github.com/argareeva/testly.git  .')
-- run composer install
+- run 'composer install'
-- Create a .env for your dev environment: cp .env.example .env and adjust the settings (local domain, database, etc)
+- Create a .env for your dev environment: 'cp .env.example .env' and adjust the settings (local domain, database, etc)
-- Set the encryption key in the .env: php artisan key:generate
+- Set the encryption key in the .env: 'php artisan key:generate'
-- If you use sqlite: do execute touch database/database.sqlite
+- If you use sqlite: do execute 'touch database/database.sqlite'
-- Migrate the tables: php artisan migrate
+- Migrate the tables: 'php artisan migrate'
-- Seed date: php artisan db:seed
+- Seed date: 'php artisan db:seed'

 ## Check the deployed app